dell-democenter/dell-democenter.github.io/0499/Readme_v4.0.md

 # release notes 0499v4.0
 ## !!!
 NEW !!!
-- awsome stuff arrived: "self service vm powercycle"
+- awsome stuff arrived: "self service vm control"
   ability to poweron-off vm´s
   ability to connect to console of powered on vm
   open on the lower left three dot menu and click on "explore"